Grab a bargain on TVs, laptops and more in the Currys Black Friday sale

 Microsoft 13.5in Surface book 3: Was £1,599, now £1,249, Currys.co.uk

 There’s an eye-catching £350 off Microsoft’s gorgeous two-in-one surface book 3 at Currys.
 This is the brand’s flagship laptop, a high-performance and impressive-looking machine with a beautiful, minimalist design to give Apple a run for its money.
-We featured it in our round-up of thebest laptops of 2021, where our reviewer was bowled over.
+We featured it in our round-up of the best laptops of 2021, where our reviewer was bowled over.
 “The surface book 3 has performance to back up its looks,” they said.
 “The keyboard is comfortable to work on and the 3:2 ratio screen is a natural fit for web browsing and document editing.
 At the touch of a button, the screen comes away and can be used as a fully mobile Windows tablet.”

 Lenovo smart clock essential with Google Assistant: Was £39.99, now £18.99, Currys.co.uk